timescale/docs/timescaledb/tutorials/grafana/visualizations/histograms.md

 This method involves not pre-bucketing or aggregating data but instead returning all raw data points in a certain window.
 While this will increase the accuracy of the histogram, it requires more CPU and memory and network usage as all bucketing is done in the browser.
 This could lead to severe performance issues.

 2. **Pre-bucketed data**
 This format contains data that has been pre-bucketed by the data-source.
-The grafana documentation refers to functionality built into Elasticsearch’s histogram bucket aggregation or Prometheus’ histogram metric as examples.
+The grafana documentation refers to features built into Elasticsearch's histogram bucket aggregation or Prometheus' histogram metric as examples.
 The grafana documentation states that any data-source can output pre-bucketed data as long as it meets the data format requirements.

 <highlight type="important">
  Unfortunately, because the histogram panel is still in Beta, the documentation on what the data format looks like is currently unclear.
 </highlight>

 3. **Aggregated data**
 Grafana also accepts aggregated time bucket data.
 Such data can be easily queried using Timescales time_bucket() hyperfunction.
-But it’s worth noting this will also work with the date_trunc postgres function.
+But it's worth noting this will also work with the date_trunc postgres function.
 Grafana will automatically select a bucket size (~10% of the total range of data) and bucket the aggregated data appropriately.

 ## Prerequisites
 In order to follow along with the examples below, you will need the following tools and datasets, all freely available with the provided links.